-The nature-defying paramours were a black cat named Patch and Scottish terrier called Bones, according to a Reuters article.
-After placing an ad in a local paper advertising “Half cat-half dog.
-Offers invited.”
-News spread and captured the attention of the press; reporters and photographers were dispatched to his home in an English village.
+The nature-defying paramours were a black cat named Patch and Scottish terrier called Bones.
+After Tutt placed an ad in a local paper advertising their offspring—“Half cat-half dog.
+Offers invited.”—news spread, and reporters and photographers were dispatched to his home in an English village.

 Tutt, who was 50 at the time, and whose profession was reported as both a pet shop owner and bookmaker, said he had been trying to mate the animals for ten years and that he fed them a mixture of cat and dog food.